superhu4/bibledelight/content/plans/ten-minute.md

 ## My Thoughts
 - Good weekly rhythm with concise and applicable podcast.
 (Reminds me of the [Join the Journey](/plans/join) podcast.
+- Does not explicitly acknowledge the church calendar.
 - Thoughtful arrangement of the New Testament.
 Scattering the Gospels throughout the years keep the account of Jesus fresh.
 Interspersing Paul's epistles in the Acts narrative helps connect the dots.

 Here's how they describe their order: